booz-allen-hamilton/culvert/README.md

 5. Create an instance of a com.bah.culvert.Client
 6. Write your data into your primary table through the Client.

+## Resources ##

+All support resources for Culvert are present under resources/ Currently folder consists of:
+* CulvertFormat.xml - Formatting for eclipse of the code.
+Set this for all the Culvert projects from Preferences > Java > Code Style >Formatter

 ## Community ##

 Culvert is a brand new project and we are continually looking to grow the community.
 We welcome any input, thoughts, patches, etc.